-Maryland College Investment Plan Earns Morningstar's Highest Rating for the Third Year in a Row!
+Maryland College Investment Plan Earns Morningstar's Highest Rating for the Fourth Year in a Row!

-When you're saving for your child's higher education expenses, be sure you consider a 529 plan with low expenses and strong management expertise.
-The Maryland College Investment Plan, managed by T. Rowe Price, was one of only four 529 plans to receive a "Gold" rating by Morningstar in 2012.
+When you're saving for your child's higher education expenses, be sure to consider a 529 plan that ranks among the best in the country.
+The Maryland College Investment Plan, managed by T. Rowe Price, was one of only four 529 plans to receive a "Gold" rating by Morningstar in 2013 and 2012.

 See how easy it is to save with a "Gold" rated college savings plan.
 It's a decision that can make a big difference for your child's future.